morganbarkhurst/PythonProjectDataAnalysis/README.md

 ### Week 9

 CH 7.
 Continue goes back to the top of the loop mid-loop.
 Definite loops are for loops because it is a set number of times, and while is indefinite.
 I became more comfortable with loops, nested loops, and using try and except in the exercises.
+I learned about data configurations and where/how the data is stored, regarding to the CPU, secondary memory, main memory, and input/output.

 ### Week 10

 CH 8.
+I learned more clearly what lists are, how they are written with brackets.
+And I learned how the index operator works and how they are listed from 0,1,2 etc. Strings are not mutable but lists are, and lowercase vs. uppercase are two different characters.
+"In" tells you if something is in a list.

 ### Week 11